aleksandar-b/blog/_posts/2023-04-01-on-the-understanding.markdown

 **1.1.
 Causality - changes of states not objects**

-If we want to dig a little deeper into his philosophy of Causality we can see that what causality deals with is changes of states.
-So in his opinion it is wrong to say that single Object A is a cause of Object B. On closer inspection we see that state A (object A + preconditions) is the cause of state B. We won't go too much here about his notion of causality, but we can say that it closely matches Finite State Machine concept.
+If we want to dig a little deeper into his philosophy of Causality we can see that for him causality is "director of all changes".
+What causality deals with is changes of states.
+So in his opinion it is wrong to say that single Object A is a cause of Object B in case of some change.
+On closer inspection we see that state A (object A + preconditions) is the cause of state B once change happens.
+We won't go too much here about his notion of causality, but we can say that it closely matches Finite State Machine concept.

 **2. How Understanding Differs from Reasoning**